Holland: Bike & Barge - Maastricht to Amsterdam

-DAY 1: We meet at 6:00pm onboard our boat, the Sarah, docked in the beautiful city of Maastricht.
+DAY 1: We meet at 6:00pm onboard our boat, the Lena Maria, docked in the beautiful city of Maastricht.
 Begun as a Roman settlement, Maastricht is best known today for the Maastricht Treaty and birthplace of the euro.
 It’s a charming city with a lively central square.

 Try to arrive early, as there's even more to take in than the sidewalk cafés and river promenades.
 Be sure to take a guided tour of the Maastricht Underground.
 The fort and vast labyrinth of caves have been used for four centuries for reasons as varied as mining stone, hiding precious artwork, and shelterning people from ongoing wars.
 The drawings on the walls help illustrate the fascinating stories.

-Our barge, the Sarah, holds 20 guests.
-Most cabins have two beds and every room has its own bathroom.
+Our barge has 12 cabins.
+Each room has two beds and its own bathroom.
 After introductions to the crew, a bike fitting, an orientation, and our our first dinner together on the barge, we'll stretch our legs on a quick bike ride.
 6 miles.